 Market risk includes the Company's exposure to spread risk, interest rate risk, foreign exchange risk, and market risk concentrations.
 The Company is exposed to market risk via its investment portfolio and future cash flows from the insured portfolio.
 The Company is primarily exposed to market risk via its investment portfolio.
-As of December 31, 2023 and December 31, 2022, the Company's investment portfolio had a market value of \$383.0 million and \$373.8 million, respectively.
+The Company's investment portfolio had a market value of \$1.2 billion and \$1.3 billion as of December 31, 2024 and December 31, 2023, respectively.

-The Company has a cautious appetite for market risk and adopts a conservative investment strategy which seeks an appropriate investment return for market risk while prioritizing liquidity management and preservation of the Company's external ratings.
+The Company has a cautious appetite for market risk and adopts a conservative investment strategy which seeks an appropriate investment return for market risk while prioritizing liquidity management and preservation of the Company's external rating.
 Investment limits have been established which prescribe permitted asset allocations, duration limits, minimum credit ratings, and counterparty limits to ensure market risk remains within risk appetite.
 These limits also implement the Company's approach to compliance with the 'prudent person principle' set out in the Solvency Regulations.
 The Company's current asset allocation does not include equity or real estate investments and as such the Company is not exposed to equity or property price risk.

-The investment portfolio is managed by a third party investment manager.
-The established investment limits are included within the Board approved investment guidelines issued to the investment manager.
-The investment manager is required to regularly confirm their compliance with limits.
+The investment portfolio is managed by third party investment managers.
+The established investment limits are included within the Board approved investment guidelines issued to the investment managers.
+The investment managers are required to regularly confirm their compliance with limits.